dvpatel/nginx_okta/README.md

 curl -H “Authorization: Bearer <okta_access_token>” -X POST -kv http://localhost:2000/validate
 ```

 On success, the service will return status 204 with client context info in JSON as part of the http response header, X-Basic-Profile.
 The basic profile contains user identity info such as username, user id and email that can be used in downstream systems for domain specific processing.
-The validate endpoint can also easily be extended to emit other domain specific information based on busienss needs.
+This endpoint can also easily be extended to emit other domain specific information based on busienss needs.

 On token validation failure, the service will return either status code 403 (FORBIDDEN) for inactive token or 401 (UNAUTHORIZED) for invalid token.